docker/docs/docker-cloud/builds/automated-build.md

 2. Click **Configure automated builds** to edit the repository's build settings.

-3. In the **Tag mappings** section, locate the branch or tag you no longer want to automatically build.
+3. In the **Build Rules** section, locate the branch or tag you no longer want to automatically build.

-4. Click the **autobuild** toggle next to the branch configuration line.
+4. Click the **autobuild** toggle next to the configuration line.

     The toggle turns gray when disabled.